Hyxpillow/BDS-spring2024/README.md

 **Execution Instructions:**

-1. Open and run the `movie_recommendation.ipynb` notebook located in the current folder.
+1. Open and run the `movie_recommendation.ipynb` notebook located in the notebook folder.
 2. The notebook guides you through data preprocessing, exploration, model training, evaluation, and finally, deploying the recommendation system.